SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - In 2023, after juniors had shown up, the seniors would still take quite some time to choose a suitable motion for juniors.

 The obvious solutions to this are:
-- Do whatever it takes to show up as early as possible, or have someone there.
+1. Do whatever it takes to show up as early as possible, or have someone there.
-- **Start prep time even when you have only 2 or 3 people, even if you expect more people to come.
+2. **Start prep time even when you have only 2 or 3 people, even if you expect more people to come.
 This is okay because**
-- + You can't always rely on the people who voted to arrive, and this would result in waiting unnecessarily for nobody.
+ + You can't always rely on the people who voted to arrive, and this would result in waiting unnecessarily for nobody.
-- + Having extra prep time isn't much of a harm, at least people don't feel like they're sitting idle, they're doing all they can to come up with a case.
++ Having extra prep time isn't much of a harm, at least people don't feel like they're sitting idle, they're doing all they can to come up with a case.
-- + You can inform the juniors that they will be ironing, and can replace slots with people when they show up.
++ You can inform the juniors that they will be ironing, and can replace slots with people when they show up.
-- + People who come early deserve to get the extra prep time, maybe this will incentivize latecomers to also put extra effort.
+ + People who come early deserve to get the extra prep time, maybe this will incentivize latecomers to also put extra effort.
-- + You can choose to either shorten the total prep time, or have the initial prep time as bonus, depending on how late it's already gotten.
+ + You can choose to either shorten the total prep time, or have the initial prep time as bonus, depending on how late it's already gotten.
+3. **Have a list of motions made in your free time before the session, so that you're not actively wasting time during the session.**

+Here are the motions I used in 2024-2025.
+They were curated to fit the motion criteria talked about earlier.